complyue/edh-early-history/edh/README.md

   - (`&&`), (`||`)
 - ternary
   - (`&=`), (`|=`)
-- list/dict comprehension
+- list/dict/tuple comprehension/concatenation
   - (`=<`)
 - list/dict prepend/insert
   - (`=>`)
-- channel read/write
+- publish an event to a sink
   - (`<-`)
 - case branch
   - (`->`)
-- string concat
+- string coercing concatenation
   - (`++`)

-Meaning you can override them for the program scope under your control, and you can even roll your own, arbitrary new operators with a precendence you'd like with, as very well as in Haskell.
+Meaning you can override them for the entire **Edh** world, or part of the program scope (e.g. a module, a class).

+And you can even roll your own, arbitrary new operators with a precendence you'd like with, as so similar as **Haskell** allows you.

 All operators in **Edh** are left associative, infix only, though.
 Well, except a few hardcoded prefix operators:

 - (`+`) prefix plus
 - (`-`) prefix minus